 Day 2 – Leefoo Theme Park and Taipei

 - We’ll transfer you to your hotel in the capital in time for an afternoon rest, then meet up for an earlyish dinner.
 After that, any activities will be tailored to your interests and energy levels.
-Nothing more strenuous than a stroll around Chiang Kai-shek Memorial Hall, a landmark dedicated to the Nationalist Chinese leader who was Taiwan’s president 1949-1975, may be in order.
+A non-strenuous stroll around Chiang Kai-shek Memorial Hall, a landmark dedicated to the Nationalist Chinese leader who was Taiwan’s president, may be in order.
 If you like bustle and colour, to finish up the evening we can take you to a local night market, where tasty snack foods are sold by outdoors vendors.

 Day 3 – Taipei Zoo and Taipei 101

 - After breakfast in your hotel, we’ll head off to the southern part of the capital for a look at Taipei Zoo.
-There we can see some of Taiwan’s best-known animals, including Formosan black bears and pangolins, as well as non-local species like a pair of pandas.
+There we can see some of Taiwan’s best-known animals, including Formosan black bears and pangolins, as well as non-local species like pandas.
 Those who like butterflies will enjoy the superb insectarium.
-From the zoo we can ride the Maokong Gondola, a cable car that carries tourists up to the tea-growing closest to central Taipei.
+From the zoo we can ride the Maokong Gondola, a delightful cable car that carries tourists up into the tea-growing district closest to central Taipei.

 - Late afternoon is the best time to go up to the observatory at Taipei 101 for sunset views over the city and beyond.
 There’s no need to leave the building for dinner: The world’s second-tallest skyscraper has its own branch of Din Tai Fung, the rightfully world-famous dumplings restaurant, and several other eating options.
 Taipei 101 is in the heart of Xinyi District, the city’s most modern shopping area, so the evening may be a good time to get some souvenir- and gift-buying done.